rwth-acis/LLM-AR-Tour-Guide/README.md

 This repository contains a Unity Project that was used to build a Tour Guide App that utelizes Augmented Reality and Largle Language Models together to offer an engaging and personalized tour experience.

-Currently, the project is incompletle due to file size limitations, which do not allow me to upload the entire UI.
-In the mean time I want to point out a few interesting scripts, mainly the LLM ones with prompts.
+Currently, the project is incomplete due to file size limitations, which do not allow me to upload the entire UI.
+In the meantime, feel free to contact me if you have any questions.

-## Prompts
+## Prompt
+I want to point out a few interesting scripts regarding the prompting I employed.

-### Tour Generation Prompts:
+### Tour Generation Prompts
 The generateTourForPointOfInteresting() method generates the tour content here: https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/TourGeneration/TourGenerator.cs

-### Guide Memory Prompt:
+### Guide Memory Prompt
 https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/TourGeneration/TourSummery.cs

 ### Guide Prompts
-The prompts that include the personality description of the guides can be found at the top of this file: https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/Guide%20Scripts/GuideManager.cs
+The prompts that include the personality description of the guides can be found at the top of this file, specifically the long_description attributes: https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/Guide%20Scripts/GuideManager.cs

 ### Onboarding
-The prompts used during the inital onboarding conversation can be found in thid file: https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/OnboardingManager.cs
+The prompts used during the initial onboarding conversation can be found in this file: https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/OnboardingManager.cs

-### The main script of the project, that also includes the prompoting for questions can be found here:
-https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/InformationController.cs
+### Question Answer Prompt / Main Script
+The prompt used when questions are answered can be found in this script, more specifically in the Method OnAskQuestionAsync().
+Apart from that the InformationController is also the script that handles presenting the tour content and answers to the user. https://github.com/rwth-acis/LLM-AR-Tour-Guide/blob/main/Assets/Scripts/InformationController.cs